COAA Connect Spring 2023

 Design Assist: Should I Stay or Should I Go?

-This session leverages a higher ed residence hall project to explore the Design Assist procurement method.
+This session leverages a higher-ed residence hall project to explore the Design Assist procurement method.
 Carnegie Mellon University (CMU) sought to expand their housing capacity by building a 266-bed, apartment-style residence hall at a prominent Pittsburgh intersection.
-Faced with a challenging construction market in 2018, CMU created their own flavor of Design Assist to expedite schedule, maintain costs, and mitigate risk during construction.
+Faced with a challenging construction market in 2018, CMU created their own flavor of Design Assist to expedite the schedule, maintain costs, and mitigate risk during construction.
 If we go, there will be trouble (cost) ... and if we stay it will be double (risk).
 Since completion bled into and beyond 2020, pandemic impacts made for an interesting and true side-by-side comparison of procurement methods.
 Learn from CMU’s experience what worked with Design Assist and what could have worked better.

-Presenters/Facilitators: Janice Held, Carnegie Mellon; Salonika Garapaty, Carnegie Mellon University; John Wattick, Mosites Construction Company; Matthew Flynn, Goody
+Presenters/Facilitators: Janice Held, Carnegie Mellon; Salonika Garapaty, Carnegie Mellon University; John Wattick, Mosites Construction Company; Matthew Flynn, Goody Clancy

 9:30 AM - 9:45 AM